-Python is a general-purpose programming language for building anything; from backend web development, data analysis, artificial intelligence to scientific computing.
-It can also be used for developing productivity software, games, desktop apps and beyond.
+Python is a general-purpose programming language for building anything; from backend web development, data analysis, and artificial intelligence to scientific computing.
+It can also be used for developing productivity software, games, desktop apps, and beyond.

-It’s easy to learn, has a clean syntax and indentation structure.
-And an IDE (Integrated Development Environment) can, to some extend, determine ones programming experience when it comes to learning or developing using any language.
+It’s easy to learn and has a clean syntax and indentation structure.
+And an IDE (Integrated Development Environment) can, to some extent, determine one’s programming experience when it comes to learning or developing using any language.

-There are many Python IDEs out there, in this article, we will list 8 Best Python IDEs for Linux.
+There are many Python IDEs out there, in this article, we will list the Best Python IDEs for Linux.
 Whether you’re new to programming or an experienced developer, we have you covered.

-PyCharm is a powerful, cross-platform, highly customizable and pluggable Python IDE, which integrates all developments tools in one place.
-It is feature rich and comes in community (free and open source) as well as professional editions.
+PyCharm is a powerful, cross-platform, highly customizable, and pluggable Python IDE, which integrates all development tools in one place.
+It is feature-rich and comes with two variants – a community (free and open-source) as well as a professional edition.

-It provides smart code completion, code inspections functionalities and has remarkable error highlighting and quick-fixes.
-It also ships in with automated code refactoring and excellent navigation capabilities.
+It provides smart code completion, and code inspection functionalities, and has remarkable error highlighting and quick fixes.
+It also ships with automated code refactoring and excellent navigation capabilities.